rise8-us/rise8-us/docs/practice-playbook.md

 ---
 ### Iterative Planning Meeting (IPM)
 [todo]: # "Align with PMs"
 The IPM selects the work that will be done in the next cycle typically 1-2 week sprints.
 It is our recommendation to target work as follows.
 **Target ranges**

 - 30% - 50% Feature
 - 15% - 30% Innovation/Tech debt sometimes call chore
-- 5% - 20% bug
+- 5% - 20% Bugs

 When conducting an IPM the team will address:
 **Acceptance Criteria**
 Engineers can help the team by reviewing acceptance criteria before the sprint begins.
 The acceptance criteria should be clear and free of interpretation.

 **Story Point**
 Engineers can help the team by helping to point stories.
 They can help estimate the amount or complexity of the work.
 Since engineers understand the work involved to fulfill a requirement, they can ensure that stories are granular and right sized.

 [TODO]: # "define feature, bug Innovation/tech debt"

 **Feature**
-A feature is something that provides new capabilities or improves end user experience.
+A Feature is something that provides new capabilities or improves end user experience.
 A Feature will often have a story that reads something like this.
 As a: xxx, I want: xxx, So That xxx.
 A feature should also have an acceptance criteria or definition of done.

 **Innovation / Refactoring**
 Innovation is proactive tech debt management.
 Innovation work is time spent incorporating **new** libraries, patterns, or services to make the code base easier to maintain, read, secure, and scale, or add capabilities.
 Innovation work should be closely evaluated to ensure that it provides a return on investment.
-Avoid innovation for innovation’s sake there must be clearly definable advantage.
+Avoid innovation for innovation’s sake; there must be clearly definable advantage.

 Refactoring is an opportunity drive down existing technical debt, optimize, and re-architect the codebase.
 Refactoring keeps code simple, decoupled, easily read, and painlessly scaled.
-Engineers often complain about old programing languages as if the language is root problem when real problem is old messy spaghetti code.
+Engineers often complain about old programming languages as if the language is the root problem when the real problem is old messy spaghetti code.

 1. Knowledge sharing (both domain and technical knowledge)
 2. Immediate code reviews